sei-curiosity/hw-week10day01-02-03-mongoose-express/readme.md

 8. Write methods to add and remove embedded menu item documents for a restaurant of your choosing.

+- Send pull request with the title "Part 1 solution"

 ## Part II: Add Express

 > You will know how to do this after Monday morning's Express + Mongoose lesson.
 Feel free, however, to give this a shot over the weekend.